-Hello, and thank you for taking the time to get to know more about me and my practice.
-I am a Licensed Professional Counselor, Board Approved Clinical Supervisor, and Registered Play Therapist in Kingwood, Texas (north of Houston).
-I provide psychotherapy to individuals, families, and couples.
-I’m thankful everyday to be in a position to help others overcome and heal from their challenges and I’m truly honored to be a part of their lives in this way.
+Hello!
+I’m honored you are visiting Kim’s Counseling Corner and taking time to get to know more about me.
+Professionally, I am a Licensed Professional Counselor (LPC), Board Approved Clinical Supervisor, and Registered Play Therapist in the Dallas, Texas area.
+My focus is on working with adults, teens, and children, both with the individual, as well as in a parent-child setting and family setting.
+I’m thankful everyday to be in a position to help others overcome and heal from their challenges and truly honored to be a part of people’s lives in this way.
+In fact, I believe these services are a part of my true calling and talents.

-I started my blog in February 2012 as a way to talk about the issues I experience in my daily life, as well as the issues I often see in therapy.
+I started this website in February 2012 as a way to talk about experiences in my daily life, as well as the issues I often see in therapy.
 I love to share new ideas, techniques, and other areas of interest to individuals, couples, parents, and professionals.
-I have met so many interesting and talented people through this website, and the feedback on how it has helped so many people is what keeps me motivated to continue.
+I meet so many interesting and talented people through this website, and the feedback on how it has others motivates me to continue.
 I welcome your feedback and questions should you wish to reach out.
 Thank you!

 - Master of Arts in Psychology: Houston Baptist University